hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

     * Method 1 - time t to predict time t+1.
 You look back 1 time interval, and the time step for LSTM is also 1
     * Method 2 - <b>WINDOW method</b>
       * It allows you to <b>use multiple recent time steps</b> to predict next step.
 For example, you can use time t-2, t-1, t to predict time t+1, which means you look back 3 time interval but the time step for LSTM is 1
-    * Method 3 - Exchange time_step and domension
+    * Method 3 - Exchange time_step and dimension
       * Compared with method 1,2, you just exchange the position of time_step and dimension in `np.reshape`
       * By doing this, you are using previous time_steps to predict t+1 time, instead of phrasing the past observations as separate input features
     * Method 4 - LSTM with memory between batches